electricbookworks/howbooksaremade/episodes/going-digital-at-hyperspeed.md

 Although that's still doubtless an important part.
 Because EBC's history goes back to the 1940s, am I right?
 I'm guessing here from a magazine article that I found that it started with your grandfather and his brothers selling law books in Lucknow, have I got that right?

 **Raghunandan Malik**  3:22
 Yes.
 Yes.
 Yes, that is a very, very long time, indeed, ago that the company was started.
 It was started actually in 1942.
 Actually, my grandfather moved from Chiang in Punjab, which is now part of Pakistan, and he came without a penny in his pocket to India.
 Today, Eastern Book Company has become the largest legal publisher and information provider in South Asia.
 It's been a major, major change.
 I guess he came at a time when India had just become or was about to become a republic.
 We just got independence in 1947, and we kind of wanted to contribute to the building up of the country.
-He thought the one of the best ways of doing that was to contribute to the Indian legal system with quality legal information.
+He thought that one of the best ways of doing that was to contribute to the Indian legal system with quality legal information.

 **Arthur Attwell**  4:18
 Right.
 Yeah.
 Because I suppose India was booming, and, of course, a long legal tradition, but was probably at a moment where it was also reinventing a lot about itself.
 I suppose legal publishing was, was a critical part of that.